ChristianKaltenecker/Distance-Based_Data/README.md

 In our paper, we use the sampling strategies to predict the performance of all valid configurations (i.e., the whole population) by only using a few configurations (i.e., a sample set).
 For this process, we distinguish between the following data:
-* <i>Raw Performance Measurements</i>: Contains the performance values for the whole population of all case studies.
+* *Raw Performance Measurements*: Contains the performance values for the whole population of all case studies.
-* <i>Predictions</i>: Contains the prediction error that are a result by applying the machine-learning technique on the sample set.
+* *Predictions*: Contains the prediction error that are a result by applying the machine-learning technique on the sample set.

 The data is published in the [Distance-Based Data](https://github.com/se-passau/Distance-Based_Data) repository.